jhenstridge/www.jamesh.id.au/content/blog/2008/thoughts-on-oauth.md

     secrets is invalidated for desktop applications, since anyone with a copy of the application will necessarily have access to the secrets.
     A few other points follow on from this:
-    -   [The RSA-SHA1 signature method is not appropriate for use by desktop applications.
+    -   The RSA-SHA1 signature method is not appropriate for use by desktop applications.
 The signature is based only on information available in the web service request and the RSA key associated with the consumer, and the private key will need to be distributed as part of the application.
-So if an attacker discovers an access token (not access token secret), they can authenticate.]{.info}
+So if an attacker discovers an access token (not access token secret), they can authenticate.
     -   The other two authentication methods --- HMAC-SHA1 and
         PLAINTEXT --- depend on an access token secret.
 Along with the access token, this is essentially a proxy for the user name and